Welcoming and understanding confusion!

 Please note that I didn’t punish or ignore my bodily needs – nor did I allow any other part of myself to do so.
 My bodily needs were absolutely valid, but there were far better ways to meet my needs than teaching on that cruise.

 Thank you, confusion!
-Your ingenuity is marvelous, even if it’s sometimes annoying.
+Your ingenuity is marvelous, and the rest stop you provide is vital.

 In the next post: Welcoming the gifts of Anxiety